chaetognatha/mk_dsp_explorer/README.md

 to not be so sensitive about strings for coloring clusters.

 # Acknowledgements:
-Some really top notch python libraries that go into making this app work are:
+Some really top notch software that go into making this app work are:

 [Conda](https://conda.io/)